 Why metal bonding?

-Each method comes with its own advantages and disadvantages, though they share many of the same applications.
-For example, when mounting metal panels to the metal frame of a machine housing, solutions include metal-bonding adhesive tapes, liquid adhesive, welding, or mechanical fasteners, such as rivets.
+Each method comes with its own advantages and disadvantages.
+For example, when mounting metal panels to the metal frame of a machine housing, solutions include metal-bonding tapes, metal bonding adhesive, welding, or mechanical fasteners, such as rivets.

 So, how do you decide which method to use for metal assemblies?